-These are the products I use in my kitchen ALL of the time, and you will see that in the recipes I create for you.
-I hope this will be the best gluten free holiday gift guide for your inner foodie!
+These are the products I use in my kitchen ALL of the time, and you will see them listed in the gluten free recipes I create and share with you.

-This is the BEST gluten free gift guide.
-These are the brands and ingredients I use in my gluten free kitchen to make the recipes you see here on Fearless Dining.
+This is a behind the scenes look into my pantry.
+These are the brands and ingredients I use in my gluten free kitchen to make the recipes you see here on Fearless Dining.”

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support!!)